CS-2053-Winter-2021/CS-2053-Winter-2021.github.io/en_CA/pages/assignments/cs2053-lab-exam-1-alternate-2021.md

 You must be in the Teams call during the lab exam, which is mandatory.
 If you are not in attendance then your lab exam will not be graded.

 ## Requirements
 Note the requirements below have been organized according to a suggested logical flow for implementation.
 You may want to review them all before you start, however.
-NOTE: It would be good practice to make sure that all of the objects you create have a RigidBody component added to them.

 - DEMO OF THE COMPLETED GAME: https://www.youtube.com/watch?v=lCgSLSlXJUQ